donald-macritchie/granite_tap/README.md

 - As a **SITE ADMIN** I can **DELETE PRODUCTS FROM THE STORE SITE** so that **I CAN REMOVE ITEMS THAT ARE NO LONGER REQUIRED**
 - As a **SITE ADMIN** I can **HAVE A FACEBOOK BUSINESS PAGE** so that **I CAN EXTEND MY POTENTIAL BUSINESS FURTHER**
 - As a **SITE USER** I can **SIGN UP TO A NEWSLETTER** so that **I CAN KEEP UP TO DAYTE WITH THE LATEST PRODUCTS AND INFORMATION FROM THE SITE**

+### Design

+#### Colour Scheme

+- The site uses a sinmple colour scheme of monochromatic colours throught.
+- Outside of the monochronme colours are bootstrap message colours
+    - Red = Danger
+    - Yellow = Warning
+    - Blue  = Info
+    - Green = Success

+#### Images

+- There is one main image on the site of the home page.
+Again using mainly monochromtaic colours with a hint of amber/orange.
+- The remaining images are all product images.

+#### Font

+- The font used throughout the site is Victor Mono.
+This was imported from Google fonts.
+Sans-serif has been used as a back up font incase of any import issues.